kadirdemirkaya/Weather-Microservice/README.md

 #### Services

+- ApiGateway.Api : It does the job of redirecting external requests to my ClientAndServerService

 - ClientAndServerService: It is a service that communicates with other services.
 It communicates with all services itself and the Client takes care of this.

 - UserInfoService: It is a service that contains user transactions.